wake-tools/sgfx/README.md

 ----
 > ⚠️ This is a customized fork of the [Sokol](https://github.com/floooh/sokol) graphics library, maintained by [Wake.Tools](https://wake.tools), for integration into the Wake runtime.
 >
-> © 2025 Majify Technologies.
-> Licensed under the MIT License (see LICENSE file).
+> © 2025 Majify Technologies — Licensed under zlib (see LICENSE).
 ----

 <p align="center">